-- students who transferred in. - money borrowed at other institutions. - parent loans - students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree. - H4.
-Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+- students who transferred in.

+- money borrowed at other institutions.

+- parent loans

+- students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree.

+H4.
+Provide the number of students in the 2019 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.
 Exclude students who transferred into your institution.
+600

-562 - H5.
+H5.
 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
 The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate-borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkir Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution aware of, etc. Include both Federal Direct Student Loans and Federal is l Family Education Loans.
-424 59.8% \$35,509 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Stude Loans and Federal Family ent Education Loans.
-421 59.4% \$24,459 c) Institutional loan programs. % \$ d) State loan programs. % \$ e) Private student loans made by a bank or lender. % \$ academic year checked in item H1.)
-H6.
-Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens: $\sqrt{}$ Institutional need-based scholarship or grant aid is available $\overline{\mathbf{A}}$ Institutional non-need-based scholarship or grant aid is available Institutional scholarship and grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: Average dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: Total dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: H7.
-Check off all financial aid forms nonresident alien first-year financial aid applicants must submit: Institution's own financial aid form $\overline{\mathbf{V}}$ CSS/Financial Aid PROFILE \square International Student's Financial Aid Application \square International Student's Certification of Finances Other: Process for First-Year/Freshman Students H8.
-Check off all financial aid forms domestic first-year (freshman) financial aid applicants must submit: FAFSA Institution's own financial aid form CSS/Financial Aid PROFILE State aid form Noncustodial PROFILE Business/Farm Supplement Other: H9.
-Indicate filing dates for first-year (freshman) students: Priority date for filing required financial aid forms: 10/15 Deadline for filing required financial aid forms: 02/15 No deadline for filing required forms (applications processed on a rolling basis): H10.
+Source/1 Гуре of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per-undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+462 77% \$35,057 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+460 77% \$24,083 c) Institutional loan programs.
+0 0% \$0 d) State loan programs.
+0 0% \$0 e) Private student loans made by a bank or lender.
+123 21% \$41,610 nonresident aliens: Institutional need-based scholarship or grant aid is available Institutional non-need-based scholarship or grant aid is available Institutional scholarship and grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: Average dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$ Total dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: Н7.
+Check off all financial aid forms nonresident alien first-year financial aid applicants must submit: Institution's own financial aid form CSS/Financial Aid PROFILE International Student's Financial Aid Application International Student's Certification of Finances Other: Н8. cess for First-Year/Freshman Students Check off all financial aid forms domestic first-year (freshman) financial aid applicants must submit: FAFSA Institution's own financial aid form CSS/Financial Aid PROFILE State aid form Noncustodial PROFILE Business/Farm Supplement Other: Other: Indicate filing dates for first-year (freshman) students: Priority date for filing required financial aid forms: 2/15 Deadline for filing required financial aid forms: 2/15 No deadline for filing required forms (applications processed on a rolling basis): H1().
 Indicate notification dates for first-year (freshman) students (answer a or b): a.)
-Students notified on or about (date): 12/15 b.)
-Students notified on a rolling basis: yes/no If yes, starting date: H11.
-Indicate reply dates:
+Students notified on or about (date): 4/1 b.)
+Students notified on a rolling basis: yes/no If yes, starting date: H1 1 1.
+Indicate reply dates: Students must reply by (date): 5/1 or within weeks of notification.